Eliquis, 2.5mg 20 pcs.

 Interaction

-Influence of other drugs on apixaban pharmacokinetics CYP3A4 and P-glycoprotein isoenzyme inhibitors
+Effect of other drugs on the pharmacokinetics of apixaban Inhibitors of the isoenzyme CYP3A4 and P-glycoprotein

-Dose adjustment of apixaban when combining with moderate CYP3A4 isoenzyme and/or P-glycoprotein inhibitors is not required.
+No dose adjustment of apixaban is required when combined with moderate inhibitors of the CYP3A4 isoenzyme and/or P-glycoprotein.

-Combination of apixaban with rifampicin (a potent inducer of CYP3A4 and P-glycoprotein isoenzyme) resulted in decreased mean AUC and Cmax of apixaban by approximately 54% and 42%, respectively.
-Apparently, combination of apixaban with other potent inducers of CYP3A4 isoenzyme and P-glycoprotein (in particular, phenytoin, carbamazepine, phenobarbital or preparations of St. John’s wort) may also lead to a decrease in plasma concentrations of apixaban.
-Dose adjustment of apixaban when combining it with agents of this group is not required, but these drugs should be combined with caution.
+The combination of apixaban with rifampicin (a potent inducer of CYP3A4 and P-glycoprotein) resulted in a decrease in the mean AUC and Cmax of apixaban by approximately 54% and 42%, respectively.
+Apparently, the combination of apixaban with other potent inducers of the CYP3A4 isoenzyme and P-glycoprotein (in particular, phenytoin, carbamazepine, phenobarbital or St. John’s wort preparations) may also lead to a decrease in the concentration of apixaban in the blood plasma.
+No dose adjustment of apixaban is required when combined with drugs in this group, but these drugs should be combined with caution.

 Anticoagulants, platelet aggregation inhibitors and NSAIDs